 In all the years I have worked 2 jobs: Wal-Mart & County Market I finally in the place I’m meant to be at, helping my dad & my brother Matthew.

-I’m finally was able to get a Rewards program going, working on the website, facebook page, advertising, and learning the paint machine.
+I’m finally was able to get a Rewards program going, working on the website, Facebook page, advertising, and learning the paint machine.
+I was able to get customization with ORCA.
+We have a great selection of ORCA coolers and chasers with local schools and also the NFL, MLB and some Scotts Building Center cups.
+They are made in the USA.
 If there is one thing that my Grandpa Bob would tell you, you have to have a good relationship with your customers and community.

 I’m a 1998 Graduate of Cumberland High School.
 Was in Cumberland Co 4H till I was 18.

 - Toledo American Legion Auxiliary: Treasurer & Secretary